 If so effective video marketing is, then why not try it.

 I’ve tried my best to compile the top ten tips to help you boost your B2B marketing.
-Now you, I may’ve missed some or if you would want to add more to it, I’d love to hear them.
-Please feel free to use comment box below.
+Now you, I may have missed some or if you would want to add more to it, I’d love to hear them.
+Please feel free to use the comment box below.